a-w-1806/Intelligent-Cooling-System/README.md

 - DS18B20: temperature sensor (温度采集)
 - 24C16: A 16K E2PROM (Electrically Erasable Programmable Read-Only Memory)
   - It can store data even without electriciy, which is different from RAM.
-- PC: Personal Computer, which is used to load the program, and print the temperature curve on the screen.
+- PC: Personal Computer, which is used to load the program, and print the temperature curve on the screen (**bonus!**).
 - Other
   - Keyboard (键盘)
     - Each button in the above picture is treated as a key as follows:

         <img src="images/kb.png" alt="keyboard" width="100"/>
+    - Support fast value change while holding the button pressed.
   - LED
   - Motor (电机运行), which is used to drive a cooling fan.